AndrBecker/movie-trailer-website/movie_trailer_website/README.txt

 -- How to generate and display the movie webpage

-Run the "entertainment_center.py" python script with a python interpreter (or a python development environment like IDLE).
+Run the "entertainment_center.py" python script with a python interpreter
+- by typing "python entertainment_center.py" from the command line OR
+- by executing it in a python development environment like IDLE.

 The modules "media.py" and "fresh_tomates.py" must be accessible.

 The "fresh_tomatoes.html"-file should be generated and displayed in the standard web browser.